-Decades after the civil rights movement, racial tensions still run high in America.
-While abuses against minorities are real and must be stopped, some white Americans feel under attack as well.
+Decades after the civil rights movement, racial tensions still run high in America today.
+While abuses against minorities, especially at the hands of police, are real and must be stopped, some white Americans feel under attack as well.
 This has led to a conversation about whether “reverse racism” exists in America, and whether there is discrimination against white people from minorities.
 The idea of reverse racism is divisive, which is why it should be addressed.

 Here are three arguments asserting that reverse racism does exist in the US and three more asserting that it does not.